NagendraHanchinale/Smart-City-Planner/README.md

 # 🗺 Smart City Planner – A DSA-based City Mapping & Navigation System

-Welcome to the **Smart City Planner**, a console-based project built using **Data Structures and Algorithms** in C++.
-This project simulates a smart city navigation and management system, allowing users to explore city networks, manage urban data, and plan journeys efficiently.
+Welcome to the **Smart City Planner**, a console-based project built using **Data Structures and Algorithms** in C. This project simulates a smart city navigation and management system, allowing users to explore city networks, manage urban data, and plan journeys efficiently.

 ---